getong/flutter_rust_bridge_tutorial/src/fundamentals/rust/essentials.md

 <figure style="margin:0;"><img src="../../assets/rust_structure.jpg" alt=""><figcaption style="font-size: 0.8em;text-align:center;"><p>Project Structure</p></figcaption></figure>

-## Packages / Crates
+## Crates

-A _Crate_ refers to a package or a module of code.
-Crates act as a unit of code organization and encapsulation, providing a way to manage and share code functionality.
+A _Crate_ acts as a unit of code organization and encapsulation, providing a way to manage and share code functionality.

 Crates can also have dependencies on other crates, allowing them to utilize external code and libraries.
 The dependencies are declared in the Cargo.toml file of the crate, under the [dependencies] section.